 What are ifaw’s deployment activities during the Ukraine crisis?

 From late March 2022 to mid-May 2022, IFAW-trained responders and veterinarians managed the only animal care tent at the Medyka border crossing between Poland and Ukraine.
-We distributed over USD $300,000 worth of animal food, leashes, collars, pet carriers and clothing to refugees and their pets.
+We distributed thousands of dollars' worth of animal food, leashes, collars, pet carriers and clothing to refugees and their pets.
 Over the seven weeks that IFAW managed the tent, our team cared for 2,425 pets.

 We are also partnered with the Chief Veterinary Office of Poland to support veterinary needs and provide pet supplies at the Przemyśl train station.
-Our veterinarians from Ukraine are funded by IFAW and support the Polish veterinarians in examining, vaccinating and microchipping close to 2,500 pets to date.
+Our veterinarians from Ukraine were funded by IFAW and supported the Polish veterinarians in examining, vaccinating and microchipping close to 3,355 pets to date.

-Since March 2022, 43 IFAW responders, including seven veterinarians, have deployed to greet and care for refugees and their pets as they enter Poland and begin the next part of their journey.
-Our responders came from all over the world to help: Germany, France, Netherlands, Belgium, United Kingdom, Australia, the United States, Mexico and Costa Rica.
+Between March and May 2022, 43 IFAW responders, including seven veterinarians, deployed to greet and care for refugees and their pets as they entered Poland and began the next part of their journey.
+Our responders came from all over the world to help: Germany, France, the Netherlands, Belgium, the United Kingdom, Australia, the United States, Mexico and Costa Rica.